-Dominic was previously McKinsey’s chairman in Asia from 2004–2009, based in Shanghai, and he led McKinsey's office in Korea from 2000–2004.
+Before becoming global managing director, Dominic served as McKinsey’s chairman in Asia from 2004–09, based in Shanghai, and led McKinsey's office in Korea from 2000–04.

-Dominic is an active participant in many international fora including Davos, Le Cercle des Économistes: Les Rencontres Économiques d’Aix-en-Provence, the Asia Business Council, and the Aspen Strategy Group.
-He is a trustee of the Brookings Institution and is the chairman of the International Advisory Committee to the president of South Korea on National Future and Vision.
+Dominic is an active participant in many international fora, including the World Economic Forum, Le Cercle des Économistes: Les Rencontres Économiques d’Aix-en-Provence, the Asia Business Council, and the China Development Forum.

 Awards and recognition